-- (1) The Minister, on the request of the President, may appoint a person as a supplementary Deputy President of the Tribunal. - (2) The Minister may appoint a person under subsection (1) - (a) even though there is no vacancy in an office of Deputy President; and - (b) whether or not there is more than one Deputy President; and - (c) even though a person is acting under section 35 as a Deputy President. - (3) The Minister may only appoint a person under subsection (1) as a supplementary Deputy President if the person is an Australian lawyer of not less than 5 years' standing as an Australian legal practitioner. - (4) An appointment under subsection (1) must be in writing. - (5) The appointment of a person as a supplementary Deputy President - (a) is to be specified in the instrument of appointment to be -

-- (i) an appointment for a term, of not more than 2 years, specified in the instrument of appointment; or - (ii) an appointment in relation to a particular proceeding or particular proceedings; and - (b) is to be specified in the instrument of appointment to be - (i) on a full-time basis; or - (ii) on a part-time basis; or - (iii) on a sessional basis. - (6) A person appointed as a supplementary Deputy President - (a) may act as a Deputy President in relation to the proceedings, or for the term, for which he or she is appointed; and - (b) when acting under the appointment, is to be taken to be a Deputy President for the purposes of this Act (other than the provisions of Subdivision 1, apart from section 28) and any relevant Act. - (7) If a person is appointed as a supplementary Deputy President for a term, the Minister may, in writing, after consultation with, or at the request of, the President of the Tribunal, extend the term for which the person is appointed as a supplementary Deputy President for a further 12-month period.
+- (1) The Minister, on the request of the President, may appoint a person as a supplementary Deputy President of the Tribunal. - (2) The Minister may appoint a person under subsection (1) - (a) even though there is no vacancy in an office of Deputy President; and - (b) whether or not there is more than one Deputy President; and - (c) even though a person is acting under section 35 as a Deputy President. - (3) The Minister may only appoint a person under subsection (1) as a supplementary Deputy President if the person is an Australian lawyer of not less than 5 years' standing as an Australian legal practitioner. - (4) An appointment under subsection (1) must be in writing. - (5) The appointment of a person as a supplementary Deputy President - (a) is to be specified in the instrument of appointment to be - s.
+39 Part 3 - Membership and Staff of Tribunal (i) an appointment for a term, of not more than 2 years, specified in the instrument of appointment; or (ii) an appointment in relation to a particular proceeding or particular proceedings; and (b) is to be specified in the instrument of appointment to be - (i) on a full-time basis; or (ii) on a part-time basis; or (iii) on a sessional basis.
+(6) A pers Preside son appointed as a supplementary Deputy lent - (a) may act as a Deputy President in relation to the proceedings, or for the term, for which he or she is appointed; and (b) when acting under the appointment, is to be taken to be a Deputy President for the purposes of this Act (other than the provisions of Subdivision 1, apart from section 28) and any relevant Act.
+(7) Deputy writing of, the for w supple person is appointed as a supplementary cy President for a term, the Minister may, in g, after consultation with, or at the request e President of the Tribunal, extend the term which the person is appointed as a ementary Deputy President for a further 12- n period.

-- (8) The Minister may appoint a person under subsection (1) as many times as may be, and the period of any such appointment may be, but is not required to be, consecutive with a previous period of appointment as a Deputy President, an Acting Deputy President under section 35 or a supplementary Deputy President. - (9) The Minister, by notice in writing to a person who is appointed as a supplementary Deputy President, may, at the request of the person, alter the basis, referred to in subsection (5)(b), on which the person is appointed so that the person becomes appointed on a full-time basis, a part-time basis or a sessional basis.
+- (8) The Minister may appoint a person under subsection (1) as many times as may be, and the period of any such appointment may be, but is not required to be, consecutive with a previous period of appointment as a Deputy President, an Acting Deputy President under section 35 or a supplementary Deputy President. - (9) The Minister, by notice in writing to a person who is appointed as a supplementary Deputy President, may, at the request of the person, alter the basis, referred to in subsection (5)(b), on which the person is appointed so that the person becomes appointed on a full-time basis, a parttime basis or a sessional basis.